exoplatform/exo-documentation/docs/Configuration_eXo_Platform.rst

 --------------

-The service is used for spaces management, including creating spaces, and installing applications.
-See
+The service is used for spaces management, including creating spaces.
-:ref:`Space Application Config <PLFRefGuide.Configurations.ExternalComponentPlugins.Social.SpaceApplicationConfigPlugin>`
-for the list of applications installed in a space.

 **Sample configuration**: